apparition47/BreadCrumbControl/README.md

 ## Swift Package Manager

 Add `https://github.com/apparition47/BreadCrumbControl.git` to your project.
+Recommended adding with `Version` with `up to next major`.

 # Usage